Flávio de Carvalho: Career

 Carvalho was noted for his experimental architectural designs, such as a 1928 scheme for the Governor's Palace in São Paulo, which offered a militaristic version of modernist architecture.
-"According to Carvalho, his design for the Palácio responded to the decade-long buildup to the Brazilian Revolution of 1930"; after the upheaval of the 1920s, which included labor unrest and several politically-motivated revolts, Carvalho's design implied that "the seat of government would have to be militarily defensible."
+"According to Carvalho, his design for the Palácio responded to the decade-long buildup to the Revolution of 1930"; after the upheaval of the 1920s, which included labor unrest and several politically-motivated revolts, Carvalho's design implied that "the seat of government would have to be militarily defensible."
 Carvalho's drawings for the Palácio show a contiguous cluster of variously sized, low-slung prisms, rising toward a central vertical slab.
 Architectural historian Lauro Cavalcanti writes that, Carvalho's "freedom and lack of commitment to rigid dogmas led him to create a personal language that mixed styles, references and construction techniques."
 This openness has also made that Carvalho has been hailed as pivotal figure in activating discussions about the relationship and overlaps between art and architecture.
 Conversely, art historian Adrian Anagnost argues that Carvalho's "design proposals and performative actions foregrounded the potential of modern architecture and urban planning principles to act as spatial checks on the raw power of Brazil's emergent urban crowds", and that this stance was "rooted in a deep antipathy toward non-elites, rather than an emancipatory collectivity."

 Carvalho frequently courted controversy in his time, creating what he called "Experiências" (experiments), "performance art" before that term was introduced.
 In 1931, he joined a Catholic Corpus Christi parade in São Paulo, walking in the opposite direction and wearing a cap although removing headgear was considered a necessary sign of respect, driving the crowd to call for his lynching, which he later said was an experiment in crowd psychology.
 This work, the Experiência n.
 2 has come to be understood as an early work of performance art, but it could also be understood in terms of Surrealist provocation that comments on the contested structures of political and religious authority in São Paulo following the Revolution of 1930.